The Financial Savings Associated with Implementing a Product Recovery System

 Because water is a finite resource, this has put pressure on manufacturers and has resulted in increased operational costs for production plants.
 This includes increasing costs for process water and wastewater discharge tariffs.

 Manufacturers can take direct aim to reduce the amount of water used and lower their costs by evaluating production processes to increase efficiency.
 Technologies such as pigging are one of the most effective ways to achieve operational savings in both water and energy.

 Pigging systems improve water efficiency by reducing lengthy water flushes, re-using and recycling rinse water and improving the clean in place (CIP) process.
 Because pigging uses less water, this reduces the amount of wastewater treatment costs.
 It can also lower the cost of energy used for heating or cooling water.
 And the less water you use, the more savings you see on water and energy bills.

-In this way, pigging can lower operating expenses, positively impact the business bottom line and improve the competitiveness of manufacturing plants.
+In this way, pigging system savings are significant.
+The technology can lower operating expenses, positively impact the business bottom line and improve the competitiveness of manufacturing plants.

 Environmental Cost Savings